takumayumi/reactthreefolio/README.md

 ## Learning

 You are welcome to download and use this project for your learning purposes.
 Please note that while you can use the code to understand and build your own projects, refrain from using my images.

-## Usage

-You are free to download and use this repository as a learning tool.
-However, please adhere to the following guidelines:

-1. **Respect the license and terms of use for each library and tool used in this project.**
-2. **Do not use any images in this repository.** These assets are either my personal logos.
-The 3D model is credited to Prinavu and is used here solely for demonstrating the implementation of 3D models on a website.
-You can view the model in [Sketchfab](https://sketchfab.com/Prinavu).
-3. Starborn font is credited to Darrell Flood and is used here solely for demonstrating the implementation of custom fonts.
-You can view the font in [Creative Fabrica](https://www.creativefabrica.com/product/starborn/ref/74273/).
-4. Louis George Café font is credited to Chen Yining and is used here solely for demonstrating the implementation of custom fonts.
-You can view the font [DaFont](https://www.dafont.com/louis-george-cafe.font).

 ## License